Table of Contents

 Match the grant amount requested, at least 1:1 (see match requirements)

 In addition to these basic eligibility requirements, there are specific eligibility requirements for Local Arts Agencies, State Service Organizations, and Museums.

 "In order to equitably distribute limited state funding," the legislature mandated, in section 265.286(9), Florida Statutes, that each grant applicant may only submit one application each annual grant cycle.
 The legislature defined applicant or grantee as a "nonprofit, tax-exempt, Florida corporation" or a "local or state governmental entity, school district, community college, college, university, agency of state government, or artist engaged in or concerned with arts and cultural activities."

-Based on this, a single organization may only submit one (1) Specific Cultural Project or one (1) General Program Support application for each annual grant cycle (July 1 - June 30).
-The Division will use Federal Employer Identifications Number (FEINs) to identify applicants.
+Based on this, an organization may only submit one (1) Specific Cultural Project or one (1) General Program Support application for each annual grant cycle (July 1 - June 30).
+The Division will use Federal Employer Identifications Number (FEINs) to identify an applicant organization.

-This restriction includes organizations that would formerly submit multiple applications for different departments.
+This restriction includes applicant organizations that formerly submitted multiple applications from different departments.
 Such organizations must coordinate to decide on a single application for each annual cycle.
-If the Division receives more than one application from any applicant, it will only consider the one that was received first.
-If two applications are received at the same time, the Division will ask the applicant to identify a single application for review.
+If the Division receives more than one application from any applicant, the Division will ask the applicant to identify a single application for review.

-To meet the status requirement, an applicant organization must be either a public entity or a Florida not-for-profit, tax-exempt corporation as of the application deadline.
+To meet the legal status requirement, an applicant organization must be either a public entity or a Florida nonprofit, tax exempt corporation as of the application deadline.

 - Public Entity

 - A Florida local government, entity of state government, school district, community college, college, or university.
 Private schools, private community colleges, private colleges, and private universities are not public entities and must be nonprofit and tax exempt to qualify.